SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/starting-agent.md

 weight: 40
 ---

-To start the Cumulocity IoT Linux Agent with or without **Modbus** support, you need to follow [Starting the agent process](#starting-the-agent-process) section.
-To start the **Cumulocity IoT Cloud Remote Access service**, refer to the [Starting the Cumulocity IoT Cloud Remote Access service](#starting-the-cumulocity-cloud-remote-access-service) section.
-To start the **Cumulocity IoT CANopen service** and **CANopen slave simulator**, refer to the [Starting the Cumulocity IoT CANopen service](#starting-the-cumulocity-canopen-service) section.
+To start the Cumulocity IoT Linux Agent with or without **Modbus** support, you need to follow the steps in [Starting the agent process](#starting-the-agent-process).
+To start the **Cumulocity IoT Cloud Remote Access service**, refer to [Starting the Cumulocity IoT Cloud Remote Access service](#starting-the-cumulocity-cloud-remote-access-service).
+To start the **Cumulocity IoT CANopen service** and **CANopen slave simulator**, refer to [Starting the Cumulocity IoT CANopen service](#starting-the-cumulocity-canopen-service).

 ### <a name= starting-the-agent-process> Starting the agent process </a>